Microsoft Loop now lets users access their own personal workspace

 microsoft loop personal workspace

-Microsoft Loop will be enhanced with a personal workspace for users.
+Microsoft Loop now has a personal workspace for users.
 This workspace will be shared with Copilot Pages and can store ideas, sketches, and similar content.

-According to the latest entry in the Microsoft 365 Roadmap, the Redmond-based tech giant will update the platform with it in December, and there will be only one personal workspace per user.
+After being teased in an entry in the Microsoft 365 Roadmap, the Redmond-based tech giant has now updated the platform with it.
+There will be only one personal workspace per user.

 It acts like a OneDrive account, and Microsoft says that this personal workspace follows the same lifecycle management processes and policies.